Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy

 Both procedures are effective for end-stage ankle arthritis; the best choice depends on the individual patient.
 Ankle fusion (arthrodesis) provides very reliable pain relief and durability but eliminates ankle motion — putting more stress on adjacent subtalar and midfoot joints over time.
 Total ankle replacement preserves motion and potentially protects adjacent joints, but has higher revision rates and requires specific bone quality and anatomy to be successful.
 Most ankle and foot surgeons recommend fusion for younger, high-demand patients and consider replacement for older, lower-demand patients with good bone quality, normal alignment, and no prior infection.

 Ankle arthritis is manageable — the right approach depends on your specific situation.
-Contact Balance Foot & Ankle in Southeast Michigan for a comprehensive ankle arthritis evaluation with Dr. Biernacki.
+Contact Balance Foot & Ankle in Southeast Michigan for a thorough ankle arthritis evaluation with Dr. Biernacki.

 Dr. Tom’s Recommended Products for Ankle Pain & Injuries